pychuang/ll-api/doc/source/tutorial.rst

 .. sourcecode:: bash

-   $ ./bin/client-site --key SITEKEY -s
+   $ ./bin/client-site --host localhost --key SITEKEY -s

 Again, this will take TREC data (qrels) to simulate clicks using a simple cascade click model.
 Or, again, with the :code:`--letor` switch, a Learning to Rank (Letor) data set.

-Note that you may need to specify the host/port where the API is running (see :code:`-h` for details on how to do that).

 The simple simulator will print the NDCG value of all the rankings it receives from the API.